kvedes/RCuda/README.md

 # RCuda
 A repository containing Cuda files written with the purpose of letting R utilize the power of Cuda.
+I am new to both C and Cuda C, so feel free to contribute or give feedback.

 All files are free to use, develop and redistrubute as long as proper credit is given.